|

 State Supreme Court

 The Supreme Court is the state's highest court.
-It can review cases
+It can review

-decided by the Courts of Appeal in what is called discretionary
+cases decided by the Courts of Appeal in what is called discretionary

-review when necessary to secure uniformity of decision or to settle
+review when necessary to secure uniformity of decision or

-will not consider an issue that was not raised in the Court of Appeal.
+the Supreme Court will not consider an issue that was not

 The Supreme Court also has original jurisdiction in proceedings